-The changing landscape of vending: Opportunities for traditional vending players to change
+The evolution of vending: Traditional vending players embracing change

 The vending industry has been around for centuries, providing consumers with quick access to food, beverages, and other products.
 The first vending machine is believed to have dispensed holy water outside of temples in ancient Greece and the modern vending machines, as we know them today, date back to the 19th century.
 However, the world has changed significantly in recent years, and the vending industry needs to evolve to keep up.
 In this article, we will explore the challenges faced by traditional vending machines and the compelling reasons for change.

 Challenges in the traditional vending industry and compelling reasons to change

 Today’s consumers expect more from their vending experience.
 They want a wider variety of products, healthier options, and more convenient payment methods.
 Traditional vending machines often fall short in meeting these needs, offering a limited selection of items and relying on cash or coin payments.
 A better consumer experience and aesthetically appealing cabinets can help attract new segments where traditional vending machines would not be the first choice.
 Example segments include for example high-profiled hotels and modern workplaces.

 While consumers expect more from vending machines, in terms of the experience itself, but also from the assortment in them, the traditional vending machines have limitations in the types of products they can dispense due to their design.
 Products must fit into dispense slots and withstand falling down, leading to a static product selection.
 This constraint leaves customers with fewer options and may lead to lost sales.
 On the contrary, modern, intelligent, vending solutions allow greater flexibility in in terms of product shapes, materials, and value.
 In many of the modern machines, assortment can be easily changed with minimal effort.